Water Filters: Everything You Need to Know

 Lastly, the water supply can also experience contamination from heavy metals, pesticides, and chemicals as well.
 The pesticides being used in the 1940s and 50s were made up of heavy metals with a half-life that lasts a long time.
 Because of this long half-life, these contaminants can remain in the soil around water pipes which means it can also leak into the water supply.

 In plumbing, lead was used regularly in solder and pipes, so some of the older pipes and solder could still contain lead leaching into the water.
-Plus there are other harmful chemicals that you may also find in water and they definitely need to be filtered out to make the drinking water safe.
+Plus there are other harmful chemicals that you may also find in water.

-Four different water filters are most presently used in households across the United States today.
+Four different filters are most presently used in households across the United States today.
 They all have their own different features and they use different materials to make them too.
-We will now look at each of the four popular water filter types and go over their materials as well.
+We will now look at each of the four popular types.

 The Mechanics of the Most Popular Water Filtration Systems

-Out of the four water filter systems mentioned above, they all have their own specific mechanics and ways they work.
+Out of the four systems mentioned above, they all have their own specific mechanics and ways they work.
 These water filtration systems work in the following ways:

 To determine the ideal water filtration system for your home, commercial property, or office, you need to test the quality of the water first.
 We will now provide a simple water testing guide below.